national emblem of india

 Quick Summary

-• It consists of four Asiatic lions standing back-to-back, symbolizing power, courage, and confidence.
+• Depicts four Asiatic lions standing back-to-back, symbolizing power, courage, and confidence.

-• The emblem features the Ashoka Chakra (wheel of law) at the centre, flanked by a bull and a galloping horse.
+• Features the Ashoka Chakra at the centre, flanked by a bull and a galloping horse, with the motto “Satyameva Jayate” inscribed below.

-• The emblem’s usage is regulated by the State Emblem of India (Prohibition of Improper Use) Act, 2005.
+• Usage is protected under the State Emblem of India (Prohibition of Improper Use) Act, 2005, appearing on official documents, currency, and government buildings.

 Table of Contents